 Check out the Craftsmanship of your BBQ Smoker

 Quality matters.
 Especially when you’re adding fire and smoking charcoal and wood chunks into the mix.
 When looking through BBQ smoker reviews, be sure to examine the thickness and quality of the metal.
-Thin metal distributes heat poorly, while heavier gage metal distributes heat more evenly.
+Thin metal distributes heat poorly, while heavier gauge metal distributes heat more evenly.
 Be sure to consider the type of temperatures you have year round.
-Warmer climates like Florida can probably get away with thinner metal smokers better than cold climates, as the cold may tend ot warp thinner metal.
+Warmer climates like Florida can probably get away with thinner metal smokers better than cold climates, as the cold may tend to warp thinner metal.

 Check the finished touches of the BBQ smoker you’re looking at.
 Sometimes machine cuts can leave sharp edges.
 Also, make sure things like wheels, casters, hinges, latches, paint, and moving parts are made with a quality level that you find acceptable.
 Most online BBQ smokers reviews will reference these points, so look for them in the reviews you read.